Thecoder098/Thecoder098/README.md

 - 👋 Hi, I’m @Thecoder098
-- 👀 I’m interested in ...making a web
+- 👀 I’m interested in ...
+Algebra
-- 🌱 I’m currently learning ...coding
+- 🌱 I’m currently learning ...
+Cricket
-- 💞️ I’m looking to collaborate on ...gitub
+- 💞️ I’m looking to collaborate on ...
+IDK
-- 📫 How to reach me ...Python
+- 📫 How to reach me ... google chat
-- 😄 Pronouns: ...
+- 😄 Pronouns: ...⁉️
-- ⚡ Fun fact: ...My favirate sport is Cricket
+- ⚡ Fun fact: ...I like to play football but watch cricket

 <!---
 Thecoder098/Thecoder098 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.